Is Heart Pine a Hardwood?

 Generally, wood from hardwood trees has a higher density & hardness than softwoods, but actual wood hardness varies in both groups and Heart Pine is the prime example.

-Of sailing ships and grand early homes – “The Wood that Built America”
+Of sailing ships and grand old homes and “The Wood that Built America”

 As heart pine lovers, we work with Long leaf Antique Heart Pine flooring on a daily basis.
 In fact, our attraction to it got us started in this business in 1984, so it’s no wonder we enjoy sharing it’s rich history.